 The AAO-HNS strongly believes a physician-led hearing healthcare team, with coordination of services, is the best approach for providing the highest quality care to patients.
 In past years, some in the audiology community have pursued unlimited direct access to Medicare patients without a physician referral, and the AAO-HNS has repeatedly opposed such legislative efforts due to significant patient safety concerns.
-In addition, some factions of the audiology community now seek to amend Title XVIII (18) of the Social Security Act to achieve a "limited license physician" status within the Medicare program.
+In addition, some members of the audiology community now seek to amend Title XVIII of the Social Security Act to achieve "limited license physician" status within the Medicare program.
 Hearing and balance disorders are medical conditions that require a full patient history and physical examination by a Medical Doctor (MD) or Doctor of Osteopathic Medicine (DO).
 While audiologists play a critical role in providing quality hearing healthcare, their desire to independently diagnose hearing disorders transcends their level of training and expertise.
 To ensure patient safety is preserved, Members of Congress are urged to oppose H.R.
-4035, legislation to provide unlimited "direct access" to audiologists without a physician referral, as well as legislation that would designate audiologists as "limited license physicians."
+4035/S. 2046 which would provide audiologists with unlimited "direct access" to Medicare patients without a physician referral, as well as new legislation (H.R.
+5304) that builds upon "direct access" by also seeking to include audiologists in Medicare's definition of "physician."